 Michigan Law at a Glance

-These LSAT and GPA numbers for the University of Michigan Class of 2014 can help give you an idea what you need to get in:
+These LSAT and GPA numbers for the University of Michigan Class of 2024 can help give you an idea of what you need to get in…

 GPA to get into the University of Michigan (Ann Arbor)

 In any case, applying early will help maximize your chances of being admitted to Michigan Law.
-Michigan began accepting applications on September 1, 2011.
-The Michigan Law early decision application deadline is November 15, 2011 and the application deadline for regular admission is February 15, 2011.
+Michigan begins accepting applications on September 1.

 If you want to get into Michigan Law, make sure that you are topping out your LSAT score by studying with the right LSAT prep books and studying efficiently: Check Here to learn how I got a 177 on the LSAT.